FeralInteractive/medieval2-unitcards/README.md

 NOTE: Source assets have not been provided.
 However a folder structure has been provided for easy interaction with the `portrait_creator.py` script.
-The `portrait_creator.py` script expects a *‘.dae’* format for models and *‘.png’* format for texture files.
+The `portrait_creator.py` script expects a `.dae` format for models and `.png` format for texture files.

 ## Preparing Assets